Skip to main content

 Student Employment

-Students can seek on or off campus employment to help with non billable (indirect) costs – such as supplies, personal, and transportation costs – through the Handshake job search database at on the Career Services website.
+Students can seek employment on or off campus to help with non billable (indirect) costs – such as supplies, personal, and transportation costs – through the Handshake job search database at on the Career Services website.

 • Part-time employment usually offers the flexibility to work around class schedules.